A seaside village with a timeless charm.

-Marina Lobra is about 2 km from Massa Center and can be reached on foot or by car taking Via Palma from Largo Vescovado; on foot it will take about 15 minutes going down via Colombo.
-A pedestrian path connects the village to the Riviera San Montano.
+Marina della Lobra is about 2 kilometers from Massa Centro and can be reached on foot or by car taking via Palma from Largo Vescovado; on foot it will take about 15 minutes going down via Colombo.
+A pedestrian path connects the village to the San Montano Riviera.

-In the summer many boats and organized trips leave from here, to explore the beauty of the lubrense coast, Capri and the Amalfi Coast.
+In summer, numerous boats and organized trips depart from here to explore the beauties of the Lubrense coast, Capri and the Amalfi Coast.

-Although there is not a real beach, you can swim from the cliff or use the solarium on via Chiaia.
-During the high season, this is the best choice for those seeking less crowded places.
-There are also nice little restaurants and bars overlooking the sea, in a privileged position to enjoy the spectacular sunset.
+Although it does not have a real beach, it is possible to bathe from the cliff or take advantage of the solarium on via Chiaia.
+During the high season, it is the best choice for those looking for less crowded places.
+There is no shortage of lovely restaurants and bars overlooking the sea, in a privileged position to enjoy the spectacle of the sunset.

-On the west side, the marina is protected by a cliff that rests on the rock wall of Capo Corbo, dominated by Torre Toledo, which is part of the system of watch towers placed along the coast in the Aragonese period.
-This tower was actually preexisting, dating back to the Angevin period and was later adapted by the Aragonese for defense.
+The small port of Lobra is protected to the west by a cliff that rests on the rocky wall of Capo Corbo dominated by Torre Toledo which is part of the system of Saracen watchtowers arranged along the coast in the Aragonese era.
+This tower was actually pre-existing, it dates back to the Angevin period to be exact and was later adapted by the Aragonese for defense purposes.

-Right across from the village of Marina Lobra, not even a mile from the coast, there is the characteristic rock of Vervece (from the Latin “vervex”, goat), a true marine sanctuary.
-Every year, the first or second Sunday in September, at the foot of Vervece a celebration is held in memory of all those who lost their lives at sea.
-After Mass divers offer a laurel wreath at the statue of the Virgin Mary, known as Our Lady of Vervece.
-This statue was placed on a wall of the rock, 12 meters deep, in 1975 at the behest of Enzo Majorca, who the year before had won the world record for depth in apnea right near Vervece.
-But Mallorca is not the only one to have reached an important milestone in these waters, even the Marine Protected Area of Punta Campanella, founded in 1997, boasts excellent results.
-Thanks to the work of protection of the Park, the walls of the reef teeming with marine life, a rare show of biodiversity.
+Just in front of the village of Marina della Lobra, not even a mile from the coast, the characteristic rock of Vervece (from the Latin vervex, goat) rises from the waters, a real marine sanctuary.
+Every year, in fact, on the first or second Sunday of September, a celebration takes place at the foot of the Vervece in memory of all those who have lost their lives at sea.
+At the end of the celebration, divers offer a laurel wreath to the statue of the Virgin, known as Madonnina del Vervece.
+This statue was placed on a rock face, 12 meters deep, in 1975 at the behest of Enzo Maiorca, who the previous year had achieved the world record in freediving depth right in the stretch of water around the Vervece.
+But Mallorca is not the only one to have reached an important milestone in these waters, even the Marine Protected Area of Punta Campanella, founded in 1997, can boast excellent results.
+Thanks to the protection work of the Park, the walls of the rock teem with marine species, a rare spectacle of biodiversity.

-Marina Lobra is easily accessible by car, from Largo Vescovado in Massa Centro take Via Palma and continue until the end of the road.
-There is space for the car in the parking lot down the street or in the blue lines.
+Marina della Lobra is easily accessible by car, taking Via Palma from Largo Vescovado to Massa Centro and continuing to the end of the road.
+There is a place for your car in the parking lot at the end of the road or in the blue lines.

-Few SITA bus rides reach Marina Lobra, departing from Sorrento or Sant’Agata sui Due Golfi.
-We recommend you see the bus schedule.
+Few SITA buses reach Marina della Lobra, departing from Sorrento or Sant’Agata sui Due Golfi.
+It is advisable to consult the timetable.